What are Probiotics? What's Wrong With Them?

 These things are alive, which matters more than you might think.
 To have an effect, gut probiotics need to be alive in the gut, which means they need to be resilient enough to survive passing through the stomach and reaching the intestines.
 Stomach acid is harsh and can be quite deadly to microbes.
 This brings us to potential bad behavior #1 among probiotics manufacturers…

 Some things labeled as probiotics actually may not survive the stomach acid.
-They might never get the gut!
+They might never get to the gut!
 If a probiotic label says in vitro, all that means is that it has had an effect in a test tube.
 It does not mean that it will work in vivo, in the body, when it has to survive the stomach acid.
 Probiotic labels often play on this confusion.
 See if you can spot the “in vitro” in this probiotic's packaging:

 ProViotic organic vegan probiotic